 How Recovery International Helped Me Stay Sober

 My name is Bob and I’m an alcoholic.
-I am also a nervous person and it helps me to address both issues in Recovery Inc.—for me a beautiful blend of the two programs.
+I am also a nervous person and Recovery International meetings help me to address both issues—for me a beautiful blend of the two programs.
 In former days I can remember thinking to myself while alone drinking in a bar, “You should be doing so much more with your life.”
 Well, today I am, but the road has not always been easy – it never is.

 I joined Alcoholics Anonymous (AA) in 1984 and I was on my path to wellness at long last, but it took several years of focus to stay on Sobriety Road.
-My major stumbling blocks were depression; anxiety and my anger had turned to rage.
+My major stumbling blocks were depression, anxiety and anger which had turned to rage.
 I struggled, but I lived and breathed the 12-Steps.
-I got on my knees and prayed until one day someone, seeing my challenge, suggested I visit Recovery Inc. Maybe it was a “God shot.”
-I was certainly ripe for the picking.
+I got on my knees and prayed until one day someone, seeing my challenge, suggested I visit Recovery Inc.

 When I attended my first Recovery meeting, it was like someone told someone else to call ahead to make sure to “tell him everything he needs to know about depression, anxiety, anger, helplessness, and fears.”
 I felt like I had found a home and a family that understood, much like I felt when I first found AA.
 Wow!
 There are others just like me.
 I am not alone.